 - Fueling collaborations between academic researchers and clinician-scientists

 - Providing the scientific community with shared resources, such as the TransLab at the Center for Human Cell Therapy, The Connell and O'Reilly Families Cell Manipulation Core Facility at Dana-Farber Cancer Institute, and the Gene Therapy Program at Dana-Farber/Boston Children's Hospital Cancer and Blood Disorders Center

-- partnering with companies and investors to commercialize the science, including startup formation.
+- Partnering with companies and investors to commercialize technologies, including supporting startup formation.

 The International Society for Stem Cell Research (ISSCR) offers some important information on evaluating stem cell treatments, including a list of suggested questions for patients to discuss with their care providers.